 University Engineering Initiative Act

 Within 10 years, the Kansas State College of Engineering will add more than 160 new graduates to the graduation class.
 The student body will grow by at least 750 students.
-In turn, we will expand faculty by an additional 30 positions and increase our facilities by 80,000 square feet.
+In turn, we will expand faculty by an additional 35 positions and increase our facilities by over 100,000 square feet.
+Learn more about the Phase IV Expansion.
 The expansion of the student body and increase in faculty and staff will be implemented to expand our student pipeline.

 To support the breadth of the advancement of the college, we expect the following to occur: